iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Topology of Metric Space.md

 > $X$ is a separable metric space if it has a countable subset that is dense in $X$.

+**Note**:

-**Note**: It has nothing to do with completeness. $\mathbb Q$ is a separable space, because it itself is a dense subset of itself, but, it's not complete.
+It has nothing to do with completeness. $\mathbb Q$ is a separable space, because when it itself is the background topology, it itself is a dense subset of itself, but, it's not complete, the limit point can escape the into $\mathbb R$ .

 **Intuitive Explanations**: